-- All teaching staff accessed training on SEND provided by the schools SENCo to recap on the Code of Practice and systems in place within school, focussing on provision maps. - All staff have accessed safeguarding training, provided by the Pastoral Manager. - Other members of staff have completed Children's Mental Health, Behaviour that Challenges and Mental Health First Aid. - Members of staff have attended physical disability training with Stuart Pattison. - The SENDCo has attended an on-line update on Mental Health. - The SENDCo has attended termly network meetings and good to great meetings and has fed back relevant information into our everyday practice. - All staff have received basic diabetic training. - All staff have received epilepsy training, delivered by Andy Marshall. - All EYFS staff have completed behavioural training, delivered by Sarah Wilson-Clark. - Members of staff have attended smart target training and will feed back relevant information to all relevant staff.
+- All teaching staff accessed training on SEND provided by the schools SENDCo to recap on the Code of Practice and systems in place within school, focussing on provision maps; - All staff have accessed safeguarding and PREVENT training, provided by the Pastoral Manager; - Other members of staff have completed Children's Mental Health, Behaviour that Challenges and Mental Health First Aid; - The SENDCo has attended an on-line update on Mental Health; - All staff have attended training on Autism led by Claire Noble; - All teaching staff have attended provision map training; - The SENDCo has attended termly network meetings and good to great meetings and has fed back relevant information into our everyday practice; - Members of staff have received updated diabetic training; - Members of staff have attended training on PK Scales; - Members of staff have attended dyslexia training; - Members of staff have attended training on Supporting Children and Young People's Health Asthma; - Members of staff have attended smart target training and will feed back relevant information to all relevant staff; - Members of staff have attended St Luke's assessment training and fed back relevant information to other members of staff. - Members of staff have completed SALT training.